 In order to maintain a safe and respectful learning and working environment, faculty, professional staff, and students are expected to interact with each other in a professional manner.
 Romantic or sexual relationships between College employees and students, as well as supervisors and those they supervise, may negatively affect learning, department performance, and morale; create conflicts of interest; and may lead to claims of sexual harassment, abuse of power, or favoritism.
 Therefore, romantic or sexual relationships between College employees and students, and between supervisors and those they supervise, even when consensual, are not permitted.
-Please see the Human Resource policies for further information.
+Please see the Conflicts of Interest Policy for further information.

 Harassment of Students

 Harassment of students is strictly prohibited.
 Students are to promptly report suspected harassment, assault, or rape to Kate Buchkoski, the College's Title IX Coordinator, (717-358-7178).

 Members of the faculty and staff, and other individuals, who witness or become aware of possible harassment of a student by a College employee or other individual affiliated with the College are to immediately notify Kate Buchkoski, the College's Title IX Coordinator (717-358-7178.)